FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 C) right inferior rectus

-This presentation is typical of a paresis of the right inferior rectus.
-A patient with a paresis of the right inferior rectus muscle will have impaired depression and outward rotation of the right eye, and is likely to try to minimize his diplopia by looking at the world with his chin held down with no extraordinary tilting of his head.
+This presentation is typical of a paresis of the right lateral rectus.
+A patient with a paresis of the right inferior rectus muscle will have impaired depression and outward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin held down with no extraordinary tilting of her head.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3